GreenDelta/openLCA2-manual/src/libraries/exporting_database_as_library.md

 <div style='text-align: justify;'>

 To export a database as a library, open the database you wish to export.
-In the menu bar of openLCA go to "Tools" -> "Library export".
+In the menu bar of openLCA go to "Tools" -> "Libraries" -> "Export (experimental)".

 ![](../media/library_menu_bar_2.png)
-<br/>_Menu bar in openLCA 2.0 to carry out a library export_
+<br/>_Menu bar in openLCA 2.6 to carry out a library export_

+>**__Note:__** The sign ‘(experimental)’ means that the feature is a work in progress at the latest version and hence not fully functional.

 A window will appear in which you can choose the name of your library as well as the allocation method.
-You can also choose to have the library include regionalization and uncertainty distributions.
+The window includes four additional options:

+1.	**With costs** – includes the costs and revenues present in the database in the library.
+2.	**Precalculate matrices** – performs a full matrix inversion.
+This requires extensive memory and computation time.
+In addition, results are slightly more accurate when the inversion is not performed, so this option is not recommended for unit process libraries such as ecoinvent.
+However, for databases with a matrix structure, such as PSILCA, it is more appropriate to enable this option.
+3.	**With uncertainty distributions** – includes uncertainty distributions, if available, as defined per flow.
+4.	**Regionalized** – includes regionalized calculations, applicable when the database already contains regionalized flows (i.e., flows associated with specific locations).

-Note, that including regionalization and uncertainty distributions may result in your memory usage becoming very large.
-Once all settings have been selected as desired, click "OK" to create the library.
+>**__Note:__** enabling precalculated matrices, regionalization, and uncertainty distributions may significantly increase memory usage.
+Once all settings have been selected as desired, click “OK” to create the library.

 ![](../media/library_dialog_box.png)
 <br/>_A dialog box which appears in openLCA 2.0 when exporting a database as a library_